Hedron LogoAfternoon

 Why This Matters

-Investors and auditors look at when you recognize revenue.
+Investors, lenders, and auditors look at when and how you recognize revenue.
 Doing it wrong can:

-Tools like afternoon.co help automate this by connecting usage tracking directly to your accounting system.
+Tools like Afternoon can help automate this by connecting usage tracking directly to your billing and accounting systems.

 Usage Tracking System